 The supply chain of a typical consumer company generates social and environmental costs far beyond those of its operations, accounting for more than 80% of greenhouse gas emissions (GHG) and more than 90% of the impact on air, land, water, biodiversity, and geological resources.

-To walk towards a more sustainable future, the first step for any business is to know the level of environmental, social, and economic impact generated by its daily operations, and they should be able to answer these main questions regarding sustainable practices in the supply chain:
+To walk towards a more sustainable future, the first step for any business is to know the level of environmental, social, and economic impact generated by its daily operations, and they should be able to answer these main questions regarding sustainable practices in the supply chain

 According to a Mckinsey report, 90% of natural impact ( affecting air, soil, land) and 80% of greenhouse gas (GHG) emissions in most consumer-goods categories are in supply chains

-Green supply chain management: It aims to achieve zero waste, zero net emissions, and zero additional negative impacts in the supply chain.
+Green supply chain management: It aims to achieve zero waste, net zero emissions, and zero additional negative impacts in the supply chain.
 It seeks to ensure that the processes used to manage a supply chain keep a constant watch on improvements or any activity that can potentially decrease the environmental footprint of a process or product.

 Today’s green supply chain management requires incorporating environmental focus at every stage of product and service in a supply chain.

 Sustainable Supply Chain Management: In addition to the environmental dimension, which requires a paradigm shift in how supply chain networks are designed and managed, sustainable supply chain management includes the economic and social dimensions.
 A sustainable supply chain demonstrates excellence across the spectrum through design, governance, management, and best practices.